microsoft/Application-Insights-Workbooks/Documentation/Links/LinkActions.md

 ## ARM Action Settings

 Use this setting to invoke an ARM action by specifying the ARM api details.
+The documentation for ARM REST apis can be found [here](https://aka.ms/armrestapi).
+In all of the UX fields, you can resolve parameters using `{paramName}`.
+Also you can resolve columns using `["columnName"]`.
+In the example images below, we can reference the column `id` by writing `["id"]`.
+If the column is an Azure Resource Id, you can get a friendly name of the resource using the formatter `label`.
+This is similar to [parameter formatters](../Parameters/Parameters.md#parameter-formatting).

 ### ARM Action Settings Tab